viridityzhu/code-typing/README.md

 A tiny web page for myself to practice code typing.

-Select different program files including different languages, then type them!
+Select different program files of different languages, then practice typing codes!

 Mainly used Python Django and JavaScript.

-Still so many bugs.
-But at least I can use it now.